 For the years ended February 28, 2019, February 28, 2018 and February 28, 2017, the Company incurred \$6.9 million, \$5.8 million and \$4.9 million in base management fees, respectively.
 For the years ended February 28, 2019, February 28, 2018 and February 28, 2017, the Company incurred \$4.6 million, \$3.4 million and \$2.8 million in incentive fees related to pre- incentive fee net investment income.
-For the years ended February 28, 2019, February 28, 2019, February 28, 2018 and February 28, 2017, we accrued \$0.3 million, \$0.9 million and \$0.1 million, respectively, in incentive fees related to capital gains.
+For the years ended February 28, 2019, February 28, 2018 and February 28, 2017, we accrued \$0.3 million, \$0.9 million and \$0.1 million, respectively, in incentive fees related to capital gains.
 The accrual is calculated using both realized and unrealized capital gains for the period.
 The actual incentive fee related to capital gains will be determined and payable in arrears at the end of the fiscal year and will include only realized capital gains for the period.
-As of February 28, 2019, the base management fees accrual was \$1.9 million and the incentive fees accrual was \$4.8 million and is included in base management fees accrual was \$1.5 million and the incentive fees accrual was \$4.3 million and is included in base management and incentive fees accrual was \$4.3 million and is included in base management and incentive fees accrual was \$4.3 million and is included in base management and incentive fees accrual was \$4.3 million and is included in base management and incentive fees accrual was \$4.3 million and is included in base management and incentive fees accrual was \$4.3 million and is included in base management and incentive fees accrual was \$4.3 million and is included in base management and incentive fees accrual was \$4.3 million and is included in base management and incentive fees payable in the accompanying consolidated statements of assets and liabilities.
+As of February 28, 2019, the base management fees accrual was \$1.9 million and the incentive fees accrual was \$4.8 million and is included in base management and incentive fees payable in the accompanying consolidated statements of assets and liabilities.
+As of February 28, 2018, the base management fees accrual was \$1.5 million and the incentive fees accrual was \$4.3 million and is included in base management and incentive fees payable in the accompanying consolidated statements of assets and liabilities.